How to Prepare Your Bank for Gen Z

 Generation Z is defined as people born between 1995 and 2015.
 Gen Z holds up to $143 billion in spending power, but they aren’t tied to a specific brand or product as they tend to not have brand loyalty like in previous generations.
-Their absolute lack of experience of a pre-digital world is what sets Gen Z apart from Millennials.
+Their complete lack of experience in a pre-digital world is what sets Gen Z apart from Millennials.

-Most Gen Zers haven’t even started using financial products other than a bank account.
-For banking providers, attracting these customers while they are young could lead to longtime lucrative relationships throughout their lives.
+Most Gen Z’ers haven’t even started using financial products other than a bank account.
+For banking providers, attracting these young customers represents an opportunity to capture lucrative lifelong relationships.

 Understanding what makes Gen Z ticks is critical for financial services looking to cater to the younger demographic and build a suite of products, services, and tools that they’ll want to adopt.
 In this article, we’ll lay out the foundations to make your bank prepared for Gen Z.